In-Network Learning: Distributed Training and Inference in Networks: Network Inference: Problem Formulation

 \section{Network Inference: Problem Formulation}

-~ Consider the network inference problem shown in Figure~\ref{fig-network-model}.
-Here $J \geq 1$ nodes possess or can acquire data that is relevant for inference on a random variable $Y$.
-Let $\mc J =\{1, \hdots,J\}$ denote the set of such nodes.
-The inference on $Y$ needs to be done at some node $N$ which is connected to the nodes that possess the relevant data through a number of intermediate other nodes.
+~ Consider an $N$ node distributed network.
+Of these $N$ nodes, $J \geq 1$ nodes possess or can acquire data that is relevant for inference on a random variable (r.v.) of interest $Y$, with alphabet $\mc Y$.
+Let $\mc J =\{1, \hdots,J\}$ denote the set of such nodes, with node $j\in \mc J$ observing samples from the random variable $X_j$, with alphabet $\mc X_j$.
+The relationship between the r.v. of interest $Y$ and the observed ones, $X_1, \dots, X_J$, is given by the joint probability mass function\footnote{For simplicity we assume that random variables are discreet, however our technique can be applied to continuous variables as well.} $P_{X_{\mc J},Y}:=P_{X_1,\dots,X_J,Y}(x_1,\dots x_J,y)$, with $(x_1,\dots, x_j) \in \mc X_1 \times \dots \times \mc X_J$ and $y \in \mc Y$.
+Inference on $Y$ needs to be done at some node $N$ which is connected to the nodes that possess the relevant data through a number of intermediate other nodes.
 It has to be performed without any sharing of raw data.
 The network is modeled as a weighted directed acyclic graph; and may represent, for example, a wired network or a wireless mesh network operated in time or frequency division, where the nodes may be servers, handsets, sensors, base stations or routers.
+We assume that the network graph is fixed and known.
 The edges in the graph represent point-to-point communication links that use channel coding to achieve close to error-free communication at rates below their respective capacities.
 For a given loss function $\ell(\cdot,\cdot)$ that measures discrepancies between true values of $Y$ and their estimated fits, what is the best precision for the estimation of $Y$ ?
 Clearly, discarding any of the relevant data $X_j$ can only lead to a reduced precision.
 Thus, intuitively features that collectively maximize information about $Y$ need to be extracted distributively by the nodes from the set $\mc J$, without explicit coordination between them; and they then need to propagate and combine appropriately at the node $N$.
 How should that be performed optimally without sharing raw data ?
 In particular, how should each node process information from the incoming edges (if any) and what should it transmit on every one of its outgoing edges ?
 Furthermore, how should the information be fused optimally at Node $N$ ?